 • Ground Flaxseed: Adds extra nutrients and helps the granola bind together.

-• Cinnamon and Salt: Enhances the peanut butter flavor.
+• Cinnamon and Salt: Enhance the peanut butter flavor.

 • Coconut Sugar: A refined sugar-free sweetener that adds caramel-like sweetness.

-• Maple Syrup: Naturally sweetens and helps everything clump together.
+• Maple Syrup: Naturally sweetens and helps everything clump together, just like in my healthy chocolate granola recipe.

 • Coconut Oil: Helps create those golden, crunchy clusters we all love!
 Be sure to use refined coconut oil to avoid coconut flavor.